COLOMBIA (Jose Sanchez Pink Bourbon) | Brazil (Luiz Pablo-Ethiopia Type)

 This Blend will showcase these coffees and their varying profiles from around the world.
 Most of these coffees that we are currently sourcing are coming from Colombia, but we are also sourcing some from Ethiopia, Costa Rica, and Peru.
 With some being washed, some natural and some honey.

-This version is a blend of an Anaerobic Honey Process from Sidama, Ethiopia; blended with the ever vibrant El Eden Washed Java from Tolima, Colombia.
-This is a juicy and clean cup represented by the orange corner on the label.
+This version is a blend of an Anaerobic Process from Huila, Colombia; blended with the ever vibrant El Eden Washed Java from Tolima, Colombia.
+This is a juicy and clean cup represented by the blue corner on the label.
 This corner will change as the flavor profile and blend components shift throughout the year.

 We hope you all enjoy this adventure into what we believe to be the future of specialty coffee.